 The Cameo: Appears in Ninja Gaiden III as the fighter pilot transporting Ryu to rendezvous with Mizuki.

 Wacky Marriage Proposal: After killing dozens of mutants in a closed site with Jeff, adding a high chance of getting himself killed, when Robert lives through it, he proposes to Katherine seconds after in the OVA.

-An immigrant from Dead or Alive, Ayane made her way into Ninja Gaiden in the Xbox revival of the series.
-She is from the Hajin Mon sect of the Mugen Tenshin Ninja Clan, which is apparently on good terms and has ties with the Dragon Ninja Clan.
+An immigrant from the Dead or Alive series, Ayane made her way into Ninja Gaiden in the Xbox revival of the series.
+She is from the Hajin Mon sect of the Mugen Tenshin Ninja Clan, which is apparently an ally of the Dragon Ninja Clan.
 Ayane is the primary choice for the Mugen Tenshin when they need assistance from the Dragon Clan as she has built a mutual friendship with Joe and Ryu Hayabusa.
 Even though he's leagues above her in rank, Ayane aids him on his missions, either by informing and helping from the sidelines or outright fighting alongside him.